-- Affordable Housing As housing costs continue to rise in the Washington D.C., metro area, families are beginning to relocate to the NSV region, placing greater demands on the housing market.
+- Affordable Housing As housing costs continue to rise in the Washington, D.C., metro area, families are beginning to relocate to the NSV region, placing greater demands on the housing market.
 Every stakeholder group surveyed overwhelmingly identified housing as the single greatest need in their community.
 Focus group participants noted that existing affordable housing is low quality. - Substance Abuse and Mental Health Services As rates of overdose and drug abuse increase, NSV stakeholders are concerned with the availability and cost of mental health and substance abuse services for residents.
 The region has the fewest mental health providers per resident of any of People Incorporated's regions at 1,816 residents per provider.
 Current services are overwhelmed, and issues like a minimal transportation system make it difficult for those in need to access treatment. - Living Wage Jobs Partners, staff, and community members all identified more and better paying jobs as a great need in the region.
 A living wage for a family of four in the region would be \$16.77 for two, full-time adults.
 The retail and food service jobs occupied by many low-income persons do not pay near this wage.
 Manufacturing remains the largest industry in the NSV with 20% of total employment. - Since 2010, Frederick, Shenandoah, and Warren counties have seen growth.
-On the other hand, the more rural counties of Page and Clarke have maintained their small populations23. - All of the Northern Shenandoah Valley localities are predominantly white, with Clarke having the most racial diversity and Page the least.
+On the other hand, the more rural counties of Page and Clarke have maintained their small populations22. - All of the Northern Shenandoah Valley localities are predominantly white, with Clarke having the most racial diversity and Page the least.
 Similarly, each region has a different ethnic makeup.
 Frederick has the largest proportion of Hispanic residents, and Page has the least. - The age distribution also shows a different demographic in each county.
 Frederick County is the youngest with a median age of 40.6 years, while Clarke is the oldest at 46.6 years.
-Shenandoah and Page are more evenly distributed across age groups, but all counties in the Northern Shenandoah Valley have a significant population of baby boomers, much like the Northern Piedmont and Southwest Virginia regions of the People Inc. service area. - Low-income persons often remain stuck in low-wage positions and need to work multiple jobs to afford minimum basic needs including food, childcare, health insurance, housing, transportation, and other necessities without budgeting for things that many Americans enjoy like entertainment, meals at restaurants, or vacation.
+Shenandoah and Page are more evenly distributed across age groups, but all counties in the Northern Shenandoah Valley have a significant population of baby boomers, much like the Northern Piedmont and Southwest Virginia regions of the People Inc. service area. - Low-income persons often remain stuck in low-wage positions and need to work multiple jobs to make ends meet for their families.
+The table below displays the average "living wage" needed to pay for necessities in each county.
+A living wage is based on the income needed to afford minimum basic needs including food, childcare, health insurance,

-23 People Incorporated.
+22 People Incorporated.
 (2020).
 Population Trend by County FY 2020